nileshbaithwar/Twitter_data_sentiment_analysis_using_NLP/README.md

-Here's a sample `README.md` for a **Twitter Sentiment Analysis using NLP** project:

----

-# 🐦 Twitter Sentiment Analysis using NLP
+# 🐦 Twitter Sentiment Analysis using NLP by taking online twitter data (API's)

 This project performs sentiment analysis on tweets using Natural Language Processing (NLP) techniques.
 It classifies tweets into positive, negative, or neutral categories, helping to understand public sentiment around topics, brands, or events.